History of rail transportation in the United States: Shipping freight and passengers

 For example, before the railroads were built in the West, if a farmer were to ship a load of corn only 200 miles to Chicago, the cost of shipping it there by wagon would exceed the price for which the corn could be sold.
-So, under such circumstances, farming could not be done at a profit.
+So, under such circumstances, farming was not profitable in most of the West.
 Mining and other economic activity in the West were similarly inhibited because of the high cost of wagon transportation.
 One Congressman referring to the West, bluntly stated that "All that land wasn't worth ten cents until the railroads came."
+The coming of the railroad changed this dramatically.
+Instantaneously, freight rates dropped to a small fraction of what they had been by wagon.
+As a result, farming, mining, logging, and ranching could be done at a profit.

 Freight rates by rail were a small fraction of what they had been with wagon transport.
 By 1887, it was calculated that the railroads were hauling a thousand ton-miles of freight for every person in the United States annually, and that if this freight were hauled by wagon, it would cost 20 times as much (and cost more than the entire value of the country's gross national product).
-When the United States bought the Louisiana Purchase in 1803, people thought that it would take 300 years to populate it.
-With the introduction of the railroad, it took only 30 years.
+When Thomas Jefferson bought the Louisiana Purchase in 1803, people thought it would take 300 years to populate it.
+With the coming of the railroad, it was accomplished in only 30 years.
 The low cost of shipping by rail resulted in what had been referred to on maps as the Great American Desert becoming the great American breadbasket.